jay-bean/jay-bean/README.md

 ##### 🌱 I'm a sprouting 🌱 software engineer with a focus in web development.
 Javascript has been my primary language and focus, but I am also proficient in Python.
 Currently I have created four full stack web applications.
 My most recent project, and one that I am really excited about, [Drop In](https://github.com/jay-bean/DropIn) is an AllTrails clone that features skate parks and their locations.

-##### A little about me outside of coding.
-I love anything outdoors that'll get your blood pumping!
+##### When I'm not at my computer you can catch me outdoors doing anything that'll get your blood pumping!
 I skate, rock climb, enjoy riding motorcycles and hiking with my dogs.
 I'm also vegan with a passion for animal rights.

 ### This Week I Spent My Time On:
 <!--START_SECTION:waka-->